 Assembly operates from the Recess satellite storefront space in Downtown Brooklyn.
 To expand upon our mission to connect artists and publics, Assembly offers arts-based diversion programs for court-involved youth, in order to provide alternatives to incarceration and other adult sanctions.
 The program’s curriculum utilizes visual storytelling to reject popular narratives of “the criminal.”
 When participants complete the Assembly diversion program, prosecutors may close and seal their cases, allowing them to avoid an adult record.

-The program is presented in partnership with Brooklyn Justice Initiatives, who recruits program participants at the court level, and Shaun Leonardo, who is the program’s lead teaching artist and organizer.
+The program is presented in partnership with Brooklyn Justice Initiatives, who recruit program participants at the court level, and Shaun Leonardo, who is the program’s lead teaching artist and organizer.
 After the first three months, Leonardo will be joined by teaching artists Salome Asega in the spring, and Sable Elyse Smith in the summer, who will have the opportunity to activate and cumulatively add to the front gallery space over a 3 month period, working toward an evolving installation rather than a static exhibition.
 He will also be joined by research artist Melanie Crean, who is investigating the potential of the performance-based curriculum to promote agency and mitigate stress related to trauma.

 In addition to this dedicated diversion program, Assembly grants each teaching artist the opportunity to activate and add to the front gallery space cumulatively over a three month period, working toward an evolving installation rather than a static exhibition.